In India's well-being lies world prosperity: PM Modi at UP investors' summit | Politics

 - India

-Prime Minister Narendra Modi on Friday said the guarantee to world prosperity lies with India, as he urged investors to bet on the country and on Uttar Pradesh.
+Prime Minister Narendra Modi on Friday said the guarantee to world prosperity lies with India, as he urged investors to bet on the country -- and on Uttar Pradesh where a large "aspirational society" waited for them.

+He was inaugurating a three-day Uttar Pradesh Global Investors Summit, which the state government claimed has already attracted investment proposals worth about Rs 33 lakh crore.

+At the summit, India's leading conglomerates Reliance, Aditya Birla Group and Tata Sons committed themselves to an investment of over Rs 1 lakh crore in the state to expand their businesses.

-Inaugurating the mega event, Modi referred to the “double-engine” government – with the BJP in power both at the Centre and in Lucknow – and called UP a state full of possibilities.
+He pointed at the state's "double-engine" government – with the BJP in power both at the Centre and in Lucknow – and said UP is full of possibilities.

 "There cannot be a better partnership than this.
 Let's not waste this time.
 World's prosperity lies in India's prosperity.
 The bright future of the world is guaranteed in the bright future of India," he said.